CT-Data-Collaborative/ctdata-ckan-ansible/README.md

 Select which pem you want to use, you can use the ckanv2 pem if you have it, or you can create a new one.

+Finally, select a security group that exposes the correct ports. launch-group-1 exposes enough to support the application, but may be too permissive depending on your concerns.

 ### Local Configuration

 in your `~/.ssh/config`, add an entry for the ckan server, give it an alias name, point it to the IP address of the new ec2 instances, and give a path to the PEM file you downloaded.